 What is canned butter?
 Canned butter is a specific kind of butter that does not require refrigeration as strictly as traditional butter does.
 This means that this real butter is designed more for “disaster preparedness” than anything else with its shelf life of “at least” two years.

-Some places even argue that it can be “shelf-stable” for 10 years, assuming that the cans remain airtight and aren’t opened.
-Better yet, the cans are stackable, making for easy storage.
+Some places even argue that it can be “shelf-stable” for 10 years, assuming that the cans remain airtight and aren’t open.
+Better yet, the cans are stackable, making for easy storage with the rest of your food preps.
 It would be an understatement to say that this butter is unique in several ways.

 As you might be able to imagine for butter that can last “at least” two years, there is the wonderful ingredient of salt.
 Besides this, there is just pasteurized cream.
 Only two ingredients, because despite how well-canned butter can last, Red Feather Butter is real butter.
 A better question would be “What does Red Feather Butter not have?”
 There is no artificial coloring, preservatives, or chemicals in the cans of butter.

 Something else to consider is that this butter is Certified Hormone Free and Certified Halal.
 The maker promises that the production facilities are ISO, GMP, and HACCP accredited as well, so you don’t have to worry too much about where the butter came from.